 Please join us for UBC's Orientation Day for PDFs.
 This semi-annual event is sponsored by the Postdoctoral Fellows Office (PDFO) in the Faculty of Graduate and Postdoctoral Studies.
 All new PDFs and existing PDFs who have not yet attended a PDF Orientation are invited.

 The next Orientation for Postdoctoral Fellows will be on Tuesday, June 2, 2020.
+Due to the ongoing situation related to COVID-19 and physical distancing protocols, this session will be delivered online via Zoom.

 Orientation Day will cover a range of important campus and academic information and advice geared to help you and your families obtain the most from your Postdoc experience at UBC.
 Also, this will be an opportunity to get connected on campus and to meet other Postdocs from many different faculties.